 In addition there have been four novels (the first, Brilliant Creatures, was a bestseller), several books of poetry — a complete edition, called The Book of My Enemy, was published in Britain in 2003 — and a collection of travel writings, Flying Visits.
 His literary journalism first became familiar in the United States through Commentary, the New York Review of Books and the New Yorker, and later through the New York Times, the Los Angeles Times and the Atlantic Monthly.
 His recent outlets for literary journalism in Britain have included the TLS, the LRB, the Guardian, the Spectator and the Liberal, and in Australia the Australian Book Review and the Monthly.
 His fourth novel, The Silver Castle, the first book about Bollywood, was published in the United States in 1996.
 Collaborating with the singer and musician Pete Atkin, he wrote the lyrics for six commercially released albums in the early 1970s, and the partnership resumed with three more albums after the turn of the millennium, culminating with a hit appearance for their two-man song-show on the Edinburgh Fringe in 2001, and tours of Britain in 2002, 2005 and 2005.
 There was a tour of Australia and Hong Kong in early 2004.

-After helping to found the successful independent television production company Watchmaker, Clive James retired from mainstream television to become chairman of the Internet enterprise Welcome Stranger.
-After the launch of that organization — its magazine, In London, is now published both in Britain and Australia — he stepped down from the chairmanship to head one of its subsidiaries, www.clivejames.com, the world’s first personal multi-media website of its type.
-Building the website is now among the chief interests of his post-television years, but he continues to be active in several literary fields.
-His later collections of essays include Reliable Essays and Even as We Speak.
+After helping to found the successful independent television production company Watchmaker, Clive James retired from mainstream television in the year 2000.
+In retirement he founded , the world’s first personal multi-media website of its type.
+The site continues to be among the main interests of his post-television years, but he also continues to be active in several literary fields.
+His first two collections of essays in this later period were Reliable Essays and Even as We Speak, and in America there was a major selection of essays called As of This Writing.
 His principal post-retirement collection of essays was The Meaning of Recognition, published by Picador in late 2005.
 But the critical book that drew most attention was his study of culture and politics in the 20th century, Cultural Amnesia, published by both Norton and Picador in the period 2007-2008, and since reprinted many times.
-There have also been fourth and fifth volumes of memoirs, North Face of Soho and The Blaze of Obscurity, and another collection of essays, The Revolt of the Pendulum.
-Collections of poetry have been Opal Sunset and Angels over Elsinore, the second of which was short-listed for the Costa Prize.
+There have also been a fourth and fifth volumes of memoirs, North Face of Soho and The Blaze of Obscurity, and another collection of essays, The Revolt of the Pendulum.
+Collections of poetry were Opal Sunset and Angels over Elsinore, the second of which was short-listed for the Costa Prize.
+These were followed by Nefertiti in the Flak Tower and Sentenced to Life.
+The latter book of poems was a best-seller in 2015, in which year there was also a small book of literary essays, Latest Readings, published by Yale.
+As published by both Picador and Liveright in 2014, his much-acclaimed translation of Dante's The Divine Comedy has established itself as a standard text throughout the English speaking world.
+In 2010 he fell seriously ill and was diagnosed with leukaemia, but he has continued to write.